timea-podrug/travel_packing_list/README.md

 - Add items to the packing list, specifying the item name and quantity.
 - Remove items from the packing list if they are no longer needed.
 - Cross off items once you have packed them, providing a sense of accomplishment.
-- Dynamic progress bar that displays the percentage of items packed.
+- Displays the percentage of items packed.

 ## Installation